Orgzales/UnityShowerTrauma/README.md

 		- 🗸 Small: Short and black smog around it with red eyes
 		- Medium: Creepy figure in the closet
 		- Large: Poison fog fills the rooms

+# Step 4:
+	- Create test script for level changes
+		- Use sopme of the examples from Events.endings folder